gautama-bharadwaj/gscholar_scrape/README.md

 # gscholar_scrape

-gscholar_scrape is a Python module that scrapes Google Scholar for publications queried by author ids, and stores the result in an .xlsx file.
+Gscholar_scrape is a Python module that scrapes Google Scholar for publications queried by author ids, and stores the result in an .xlsx file.

 ## Installation